M-DCPS approves stipend for fully vaccinated employees as Biden unveils ‘action plan’ against COVID surge

 MIAMI (WSVN) - As local and federal leaders continue to take steps to protect people against COVID-19, Miami-Dade County Public Schools has announced they will be providing a stipend to employees who show proof that they are fully vaccinated.

-Officials on Thursday said the stipend for school district employees is $275.
+United Teachers of Dade President Karla Hernández-Mats said board’s approval of the incentive measure comes not a moment too soon.

+“We believe it is extremely important as we try to make sure that we’re doing everything we can on our end to provide safe environments for our students and for our workforce,” she said.

-The announcement comes after President Joe Biden unveiled an “action plan” to help stem the latest coronavirus surge that is being driven by the delta variant.
+The school district’s announcement comes after President Joe Biden unveiled an “action plan” to help stem the latest coronavirus surge that is being driven by the delta variant.

 The plan will require federal workers, contractors and certain healthcare workers to receive the COVID-19 vaccine.

+Biden described state governors who are attempting to block mask mandates as “bullies” for getting in the way of hat he called “doing the right thing.”

+“These governors won’t help to speed the pandemic.
+I’ll use my power as president to get them out of the way,” he said.

-The plan will also require employees at companies with 100 or more workers to be vaccinated or tested weekly and lays the groundwork for a booster shot campaign.
+The commander in chief’s plan will also require employees at companies with 100 or more workers to be vaccinated or tested weekly and lays the groundwork for a booster shot campaign.

 The plan also makes recommendations on keeping schools open and recommends that large venues require proof of vaccination or a negative COVID test.